National Bolivarian Armed Forces of Venezuela: Fourth Republic government

 At this time, the armed forces were composed of the traditional air force, army, navy and national guard.

 The armed services made their mark in the 1960s in stopping anti-government actions and even two rebellions from within its very own ranks.
 The 1970s were also marked with the Carabobo Reorganizational Plan, aimed to enhance the capability of the Army and marked an increase of regular army units and materiel.
 The Air Force, Navy and National Guard increased their capabilities as well with modern equipment to satisfy all those who serve.
 Born again under a turbulent internal and external picture for the nation is the modern National Bolivarian Armed Forces, in the midst of the economic crises of the 1980s and the subsequent military coups of the early 1990s.

 Bolivarian government

-Under the governments of Hugo Chávez and his successor Nicolás Maduro, the armed forces have undergone significant changes, including in its name (from National Armed Forces to National Bolivarian Armed Forces).
-There has also been a political change in partnerships switching from cooperation with the United States and its allies to expanded cooperations with Russia as the biggest of those new military allies.
+Under the governments of Hugo Chávez and his successor Nicolás Maduro, the armed forces have undergone significant changes.
+Their name was changed from the National Armed Forces, to the National Bolivarian Armed Forces.
+There was a change in international partnerships, switching from cooperation with the United States and its allies, to expanded cooperation with Russia.

 Doctrine

-The military doctrine of the armed forces today is based on policy laid out by the late Hugo Chávez (President and Commander in Chief from 1999 to 2013).
+The military doctrine of the armed forces today is based on policy laid out by the late Hugo Chávez, the President and Commander in Chief from 1999 to 2013.
 According to Chávez's policy, the military would also follow defense principles of a "people's war of resistance" against the enemies of the republic and to assist in "internal order," as well as participate in government economic development plans and programs for the benefit of the people of Venezuela.